3DTopia-XL: Scaling High-quality 3D Asset Generation via Primitive Diffusion: Methodology

-where $\lambda_{\mathrm{kl}}$ is the weight for KL regularization over the latent space of the autoencoder.
-Note that, unlike other works on 2D/3D latent diffusion models~\citep{3dldm, zhang2024clay, rombach2022high} that perform global compression over the collection of patches or global 3D latent, the proposed method only compresses each local primitive patch independently and defers the modeling of global semantics and inter-patch correlation to the powerful diffusion model.
+where $\lambda_{\mathrm{kl}}$ is the weight for KL regularization over the latent space.
+Note that, unlike other works on 2D/3D latent diffusion models~\citep{zhang2024clay, rombach2022high} that perform global compression over all patches, our VAE only compresses each local primitive patch independently and defers the modeling of global semantics and inter-patch correlation to the diffusion model.
 Once the VAE is trained, we can compress the raw \representationname\ as $\gV_k=\{\rvt_k, s_k, E(\mX_k)\}$.
-It leads to the low-dimensional parameter space for the diffusion model as $\gV \in \sR^{N\times d}$, where $d=3 + 1 + (a/2)^3$.
-In practice, this compact parameter space significantly allows allocating more model parameters given a fixed computational budget, which is the key to scaling up 3D generative models in high resolution.
+It leads to a low-dimensional parameter space for the diffusion model as $\gV \in \sR^{N\times d}$, where $d=3 + 1 + (a/2)^3$.
+In practice, this compact parameter space significantly allows more model parameters given a fixed computational budget, which is the key to scaling up 3D generative models in high resolution.